Reyna family flagged Berhalter incident; interim coach named

 Hudson also has coached fifth-tier Newport in England in 2011, Bahrain’s national team in 2013 and 2014, New Zealand’s national team from 2014-17 and Major League Soccer’s Colorado Rapids from 2017-19.

-AP Sports Writers Anne M. Peterson and James Vertuno contributed to this report. ___
+AP Sports Writers Anne M. Peterson and Jim Vertuno contributed to this report.

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports